h4cklife/SpiderWasp/README.md

 This code is open-source, but please give credit where credit is due in order to support the original developer, h4cklife.

+## Supported Services

+    1. Slexy
+    2. JustPaste - DEAD
+    3. Lpaste - DEAD
+    4. Pastefs - Now using JS/JQ to prevent parsing
+    5. Pastelink
+    6. Pasteonline - DEAD
+    7. Paste
+    8. Pastie

+    Pastebin and HaveIBeenPwned APIs will be added back into this public version of the application soon

 ## Requirements